baskharm/fsa-group4/README.md

 1. [x] As a player, I want to hear confirmation that a location has been selected (so I can I can begin searching).
 1. [x] As a player, I want to touch/click the second color:  If I am outside the treasure location, I want to hear information to help me find the treasure location (clue? how far away? what direction to walk?)
 1. [x] As a player, I want to touch/click the second color: If I am inside the treasure location, I want to hear and see confirmation that I have earned this treasure.
-1. [ ] As a player, after confirmation that I have earned a location: I want the game to ask me if I would like to select another location.
-If I select yes, we reset and begin again.
+1. [x] As a player, after confirmation that I have earned a location, I can start a new game again.

 ## CRUD operations for Location
 - User can enable all CRUD options (create, read, update, delete,list) on locations.